googleapis/google-cloud-python/packages/google-cloud-storage/README.rst

 - `Client Library Documentation`_
 - `github.com/googleapis/python-storage`_

+Certain control plane and long-running operations for Cloud Storage (including Folder and Managed Folder operations) are supported via the `Storage Control Client`_.
+The `Storage Control API`_ creates one space to perform metadata-specific, control plane, and long-running operations apart from the Storage API.

 Read more about the client libraries for Cloud APIs, including the older Google APIs Client Libraries, in `Client Libraries Explained`_.